 In short, multicellularity enabled cyanobacteria to outcompete single-cell organisms.
 The resulting growth of their populations increased the overall amount of oxygen released during photosynthesis.
 In relatively little time, a quick 150 million years, the planet’s atmosphere became oxygen-rich.
 The Great Oxygenation Event is the most significant climate change in our planet’s history, creating Earth’s atmosphere and a protective shield from the Sun’s harmful rays.

 A harsh reality, the Great Oxygenation Event was also Earth’s first mass extinction.
 Most organisms alive at the time were anaerobic — intolerant of oxygen — and they all died off.
 Thanks to the activities of cyanobacteria, nearly every living thing was wiped off the face of the Earth.
 Small quantities of anaerobic life are still found today in oxygen-free environments, for example, microbes living around hydrothermal vents on the ocean floor, or safely ensconced inside another organism’s oxygen-free gut.

 Today, microscopic cyanobacteria are still ubiquitous, and still photosynthesizing.
 In fact they perform 90% of photosynthesis in the planet’s oceans.
-Cyanobacteria comprise the most significant and prolific phylum of bacteria, abundant in freshwater and marine environments, in Antarctica, basically anywhere there is moisture, even in the fur of sloths.
-(The latter being a story for another time.)
+Cyanobacteria comprise the most significant and prolific phylum of bacteria, abundant in freshwater and marine environments, in Antarctica, basically anywhere there is moisture, even in the fur of sloths, the latter being a tale for another time.